vkostyanetsky/RFQ/README.md

 npm start
 ```

-You are going to see something like this:
+You will see something like this:

 ```
 Compiled successfully!